 AIR Control Display by design is compatible to a multitude of different 8.33kHz COM systems.
 It can be used together with the AIR COM radio module (not yet available), the BECKER 62XX line of compact radios, and the product line of TQ avionics radios.

 Radios are remotely installed in the aircraft and connected using a cable.
-The AIR COM radio module will even be directly connectable to the back of the display.
-If the connected radio features its own controls and display, these controls can be deactivated to save power, or used simultaneously, for example in tandem seater aircraft.
+The AIR COM radio module will fit the back of the display.
+If the connected radio features its own controls and display, these controls can be deactivated to save power or used in parallel.

 AIR Control Display controls our line of AIR Avionics Mode-S Transponder modules.
 The transponder is remotely installed in the aircraft, preferably close to the aircraft's XPDR antenna, and connected using a cable.
 The integrated encoding altimeter in the AIR Control Displays allows the transponder to transmit the precise pressure altitude.

 If space is an issue, you can use the altimeter function in parallel to COM, XPDR, or both.
-This not only saves you one entire instrument worth of panel space, it also offers better readability and reliability compared to most mechanical altimeter systems.
-To use AIR Control Display as an altimeter, a software license is required.
+This not only saves you one entire instrument worth of panel space, but it also offers better readability and reliability compared to most mechanical altimeter systems.

 In aircraft with larger panels or with tandem seating configurations, multiple AIR Control Displays can be used to control a single radio or transponder.
 All systems are connected using modern CANaerospace bus technology and always kept perfectly in sync.